 First it is eventually very stressful avoiding stress.
 The process is endless and your world shrinks.

 Secondly, when you are subjected to a difficult situation you lack the resilience to deal with it head on.
 Without the correct tools your coping skills are minimal.
 Your world continues to shrink.
+It is a bit of a catch-22 because someone who is wise enough to pursue a meditative path, is probably not going to end up being a spine surgeon.

 Meditation as a form of positive thinking